DSpace/DSpace/postgres-init/README.md

 # Database initialization for docker-compose

-Place your database dump file in this directory, and the "dspacedb" container will use it to initialize the database, via the "pg_restore_drum.sh" script.
+Place your database dump file in this directory, and the "dspacedb" container will use it to initialize the database, via the "pg_restore.sh" script.

-## pg_restore_drum.sh and CVE-2023-2454
+## pg_restore.sh and CVE-2023-2454

 Prior to DSpace 7.6.2, it was possible to use "pg_dump" to create a "plain" SQL file (with a ".sql" extension), and the "postgres" Docker image